zishon89us/node-cheat/awsome/README.md

 *   Nowadays, RxJS is a new concept to handle asynchronous behavior.
 *   Using too many callbacks gives rise to callback hell and to avoid this, the promises library is used.
 *   Versioning is a great technique to maintain an application over time.
+*   Semantic versioning specifications have become the core part of Node.js development.
+It is also known as semver.
+The NPM provides packages that stimulate semver practices.